 Freedom of Expression and Information

 Jacobson v.
 Department of Homeland Security (direct) – As part of the federal government’s ongoing militarization of the U.S.-Mexico border region, the Border Patrol runs an aggressive program of checkpoints throughout the Southwest.
-In the rural community of Arivaca, Arizona, community members launched a checkpoint monitoring campaign to observe, photograph, and video record the actions of Border Patrol agents at a nearby checkpoint.
+In the rural community of Arivaca, Arizona, community members launched a monitoring campaign to observe, photograph, and video record the actions of Border Patrol agents at a nearby checkpoint.
 The campaign arises from longstanding concerns about harassment and civil rights violations committed by Border Patrol agents at the checkpoint.
 Border Patrol responded by harassing and retaliating against the residents and forcing them to observe from such a large distance that they cannot effectively monitor checkpoint operations.
-As part of our Border Litigation Project, together with the ACLU of Arizona and the law firm of Covington & Burling LLP, we filed suit in Arizona federal court on November 20, 2014, to hold Border Patrol accountable for violating the First Amendment.
+Together with the ACLU Foundation of Arizona and the law firm of Covington & Burling LLP, we filed suit in Arizona federal court in November 2014 to hold Border Patrol accountable for violating the First Amendment.
 After the district court dismissed our case, we appealed.
 The Cato Institute, Center for Investigative Reporting, and National Press Photographers Association filed amicus briefs supporting our position.
 In February 2018, the Court of Appeals reversed the district court and remanded for development of the factual record necessary to decide the First Amendment issues.
 After learning in discovery that a key government witness falsified his declaration earlier in the case and destroyed important evidence when he retired, we filed a motion for sanctions on June 30, 2020.
 The motion is fully briefed and scheduled for hearing November 18.
 (Mitra Ebadolahi, Emily Child)

 Recent Legal Dockets